wagnerd97/lidardata/README.md

 ## Step 2

-Download ZIP file of the repository
+Download the ZIP file of the repository from this GitHub page

 ![plot](./metadata/downloadZIP.png)